 • Basics of Interpreting

 • Best Practices of Interpreting & Job Outlook for Interpreters

 • Interpreting in On-site, Telephonic, and Video Scenarios

 • Medical Terminology (14 hours)

 Saul Arteaga was born and raised in Lima, Peru.
 At 19 years old, he immigrated to the US where he worked while attending a community college.
-He further pursued his academic career by receiving a Bachelor’s Degree in Spanish and has completed classes toward a Master’s Degree in Translation Studies at the University of Wisconsin Milwaukee.
+He further pursued his academic career by receiving a Bachelor’s Degree in Spanish and completing classes toward a Master’s Degree in Translation Studies at the University of Wisconsin-Milwaukee.
 In 2002, Mr. Arteaga established SWITS, Ltd., a language service provider based in Delavan, Wisconsin which provides all language services, including signed languages, to healthcare organizations, law enforcement, circuit and municipal courts, and educational institutions.